Atashnezhad/Drilling_AI_Platform_GUI/README.md

+**ROP, Temperature and MSE simulation**:

-**A simulation of ROP, Temperature and MSE for different BG values at constant rock strength is seen at the following.**
+A simulation for ROP, Temprature, MSE for different BG values and at constant rock strength are seen at the following.

 <p align="left">
   <img width="650" src="Assets/Simulation.gif" >